Intevation/intelmq-fody-backend/events_api/README.md

-Server side API of eventdb interface for intelmq-fody.
+Server side eventdb interface for intelmq-fody.

 The module can be used on an events table created by an `intelmq/bots/outputs/postgresql/`.